JustFocus/MiniRails/README.md

-#RailsLite
+#MiniRails
-RailsLite is an MVC framework web server inspired by Ruby on Rails.
+MiniRails is an MVC framework web server inspired by Ruby on Rails.

 #Features